Frequently Asked Questions

 In addition, the American Heart Association/American Stroke Association recommends that stroke patients be treated at inpatient rehabilitation facilities rather than skilled nursing facilities, because there is considerable evidence that patients benefit from the team approach in facilities that understand the importance of rehabilitation during the early period after a stroke.

 At Bloomington Regional Rehabilitation Hospital, we provide inpatient rehabilitation to people recovering from disabling diseases and injuries, such as those recovering from strokes, brain, spinal cord and orthopedic injuries.
 We also treat individuals who may have chronic illnesses such as cerebral palsy, ALS (Lou Gehrig’s Disease), multiple sclerosis or Parkinson’s disease.

 Why should I choose Bloomington Regional Rehabilitation Hospital?

 Patients are our priority.

 At Bloomington Regional Rehabilitation Hospital, we are passionate about patient care.
-We consider it a privilege to be able to provide services to patients and their family in South Central Indiana.
+We consider it a privilege to be able to provide services to patients and their family throughout South Central Indiana and surrounding communities.
 We are committed to providing the highest level of care available, and never take our responsibility to our patients for granted.

 We strive to create healing and nurturing environments for our patients that not only meet their medical needs, but address their emotional and social needs as well.
 We believe that this comprehensive approach can help our patients recover more fully – allowing them to return home with the highest level of independence possible, and helping to minimize any return hospital visits.